 Your doctor will check you over to make sure an assisted birth is best for you and your baby.
 With consent, this will include a vaginal examination.

 If you have had an epidural, an anaesthetist may check it is still working.
-If you have not had one, you should be offered a local anaesthetic to numb your vagina and the skin between there and your anus (the perineum) Or if trialling instrumental birth in theatre, your doctor may advise you to have an epidural or spinal block to help with pain.
+If you have not had one, you should be offered a local anaesthetic to numb your vagina and the skin between there and your anus (the perineum).
+Or if trialling instrumental birth in theatre, your doctor may advise you to have an epidural or spinal block to help with pain.

 If your healthcare professional expects your assisted vaginal birth to be straightforward, they will recommend that you give birth in the same room where you have been in labour.
 If they think that the assisted vaginal birth may be more complicated or that there is a chance that it might not work, you will be advised to give birth in theatre.
 This is so that you can have an immediate caesarean if necessary.